 |Dried beans||2 – 3 years|

-Please note the period above is for best quality.
+Please note the period above is for the best quality and nutritional value.
 If stored properly, dried beans should last years more.

 How to Tell If Dried Beans Have Gone Bad